ncastaldo/d3nic/README.md

 ## How to use it

-d3nic can be used in a browser by using `<script src="https://cdn.jsdelivr.net/npm/d3nic/dist/index.js"></script>` or with npm, by simply typing `npm i d3nic`
+d3nic can be used in a browser with the script tag `<script src="https://cdn.jsdelivr.net/npm/d3nic/dist/index.js"></script>` or installed with npm with `npm i d3nic`

 ## An example